TIABC goes on the road July 22-25 in Northern BC

 Bios of the new board members can be found on the TIABC website.

-Following the AGM, the industry are invited to join members for luncheon with guest speaker Marsha Walden, President & CEO, Destination BC.
+Following the AGM, the industry were invited to join members for a luncheon with guest speaker Marsha Walden, President & CEO, Destination BC.

 Discontinuation of "Discovery Coast" Ferry Service will Hurt Tourism Throughout the Province